You can sue your Abuser under NYC's Gender Violence Protection Law. Call Now.

 - T-Visa (Trafficking)

-*Our advocacy doesn't end with individual claims.
-We speak out and stand up for survivors.
+*Our advocacy does not end with individual claims.
+We work to advance legislation that places human rights first, and we speak out and stand up for survivors.
 We give voice to injustice and speak truth to power.
 We collaborate with organizations that protect survivors.
-We are connected with the community and we engage in activism. #SurvivorRightsAreHumanRights #GenderJustice #TraumaInformedJustice #ImmigrantRightsAreHumanRights
+We are connected with the community. #SurvivorRightsAreHumanRights #GenderJustice #TraumaInformedJustice #ImmigrantRightsAreHumanRights

 https://www.linkedin.com/in/patriciampastor